newjersey/navigator.business.nj.gov/content/src/fundings/hazardous-discharge-site.md

 displayName: hazardous-discharge-site
 urlSlug: hazardous-discharge-site
 id: hazardous-discharge-site-remediation-fund
+sidebarCardBodyText: The Hazardous Discharge Site Remediation Fund (HDSRF) provides funding for the investigation, remediation, and cleanup of contaminated and underutilized sites.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: The Hazardous Discharge Site Remediation Fund (HDSRF) provides funding for the investigation, remediation, and cleanup of contaminated and underutilized sites.
+  The Hazardous Discharge Site Remediation Fund (HDSRF) offers you funding for the investigation, remediation, and cleanup of contaminated and underutilized sites.

 callToActionLink: https://www.nj.gov/dep/srp/finance/hdsrf/
 callToActionText: Learn more
 fundingType: loan